-Figure 6 (a) plots the delivery ratio as a function of waiting time for Haggle trace under various maximum hop constraints of forwarding path.
+Figure 5 plots the delivery ratio as a function of waiting time for Haggle trace under various maximum hop constraints of forwarding path.
 As shown in the figure, for any given deadline, the delivery ratio increases with the maximum hop count allowed.
 Allowing two-hop forwarding almost doubles the delivery performance of one-hop-only forwarding, while three-hop forwarding achieves more than 95% of the delivery ratio at any given deadline compared to the case without hop count constraint.
 Though not shown in the figure, five-hop forwarding achieves more than 99% of delivery performance.
-Similar result can be observed for DieselNet trace in Figure 6 (b).
-As a small $N (\leq 5)$ suffices in most cases, the multiplicatively increasing payment of proposed schemes is practically affordable, as will be shown later.
+Similar result can be observed for DieselNet trace, which is omitted here to save space.
+As a small $N \leq 5$ suffices in most cases, the multiplicatively increasing payment of proposed schemes is practically affordable, as will be shown later.